-Class Time outs
+Class Time Outs

 Teachers have the authority to use the time out facility for a whole class, to support school systems, e.g. lining up, walking around school, changing over lessons etc. This would be a time to explain or practise whole school expectations.
 This would generally be used when there are more than a few children or to reinforce a safety rule e.g. walking around school which extends to trips etc. This is also to bring the class or school together to understand a sense of community and it is our responsibility to work together.
 The class teacher also has the authority that should she/he consider that the behaviour of a minority may affect the safety of the class the lesson may be postponed.
 E.g. PE using apparatus.
+This would be affect the safety of the class the lesson may be postponed.
+E.g. PE using apparatus.
 This would be explained to the class.
 Teachers will consider if they have a teaching assistant and if it is a minority of children whether these alone can have time out.
 Any whole class time outs would be explained that it is not everyone.
 Whole class detentions are not to be used.